wacncontent/CustomizeTool/removeCommentOutput2/articles/traffic-manager/traffic-manager-routing-methods.md

 ![Azure Traffic Manager 'Weighted' traffic-routing method][2]

 In the Weighted traffic-routing method, you assign a weight to each endpoint in the Traffic Manager profile configuration.
 The weight is an integer from 1 to 1000.
 This parameter is optional.
 If omitted, Traffic Managers uses a default weight of '1'.

 For each DNS query received, Traffic Manager randomly chooses an available endpoint.
 The probability of choosing an endpoint is based on the weights assigned to all available endpoints.
 Using the same weight across all endpoints results in an even traffic distribution.
 Using higher or lower weights on specific endpoints causes those endpoints to be returned more or less frequently in the DNS responses.

 The weighted method enables some useful scenarios:

-- Gradual application upgrade: Allocate a percentage of traffic to route to a new endpoint, and gradually increase the traffic over time to 100%.
+* Gradual application upgrade: Allocate a percentage of traffic to route to a new endpoint, and gradually increase the traffic over time to 100%.
-- Application migration to Azure: Create a profile with both Azure and external endpoints.
+* Application migration to Azure: Create a profile with both Azure and external endpoints.
 Adjust the weight of the endpoints to prefer the new endpoints.

-- Cloud-bursting for additional capacity: Quickly expand an on-premises deployment into the cloud by putting it behind a Traffic Manager profile.
+* Cloud-bursting for additional capacity: Quickly expand an on-premises deployment into the cloud by putting it behind a Traffic Manager profile.
 When you need extra capacity in the cloud, you can add or enable more endpoints and specify what portion of traffic goes to each endpoint.

-The Azure portal Preview supports the configuration of weighted traffic routing.
+The new Azure portal supports the configuration of weighted traffic routing.
 Weights cannot be configured in the Classic Management Portal.
 You can also configure weights using the Resource Manager and classic versions of Azure PowerShell, CLI, and the REST APIs.

 It is important to understand that DNS responses are cached by clients and by the recursive DNS servers that the clients use to resolve DNS names.
 This caching can have an impact on weighted traffic distributions.
 When the number of clients and recursive DNS servers is large, traffic distribution works as expected.
 However, when the number of clients or recursive DNS servers is small, caching can significantly skew the traffic distribution.

 Common use cases include:

-- Development and testing environments
+* Development and testing environments
-- Application-to-application communications
+* Application-to-application communications
-- Applications aimed at a narrow user-base that share a common recursive DNS infrastructure (for example, employees of company connecting through a proxy)
+* Applications aimed at a narrow user-base that share a common recursive DNS infrastructure (for example, employees of company connecting through a proxy)

 These DNS caching effects are common to all DNS-based traffic routing systems, not just Azure Traffic Manager.
 In some cases, explicitly clearing the DNS cache may provide a workaround.
 In other cases, an alternative traffic-routing method may be more appropriate.